Are you looking for a detailed guide on Google Panda recovery?

 Here’s how you can do it.

-Also learn from your competitors.
-Whether you know it or not, if you get more clicks, even if you’re ranking at 5th position on Google, you can quickly jump to first result by attracting more clicks from search users.
+Also, learn from your competitors.
+Whether you know it or not, if you get more clicks, even if you’re ranking at 5th position on Google, you can quickly jump to the first result by attracting more clicks from search users.

 So before writing on a topic, make sure to go through the top 10 search results to see how the headlines are crafted.
-Find out whether they are using how to’s, list posts or guides or videos to get into top 10 results so you can implement the same headline tactics to improve your overall click through rates.
+Find out whether they are using how-to’s, list posts or guides, or videos to get into the top 10 results so you can implement the same headline tactics to improve your overall click-through rates.

 One of the major reasons your site is affected by panda updates is because you have thin content which is usually known as bad content.

-These thin content often gets slashed by Google search engine crawlers, because they only want to show better contents to their users to give the best user experience.
+These thin contents often get slashed by Google search engine crawlers, because they only want to show better content to their users to give the best user experience.
 If you really want to get better search results, then you need to first sue your bad content.